ProseMirror/website/pages/guide/doc.md

 makes it easier to perform operations like splitting or changing the style of the content without performing awkward tree manipulation.

-A full document is just a node, usually of type [`Doc`](##model.Doc).
-The content is represented as the top-level node's child nodes.
+A full document is just a node.
+The document content is represented as the top-level node's child nodes.
 Often, it'll contain a series of block nodes, some of which may be textblocks that contain inline content.
 But the top-level node may also be a textblock itself, so that the document contains only inline content.

 What kind of node is allowed where is determined by the document's [schema](schema.html).